andygreen-1/academic-kickstart/content/project/covid-19-unemployment/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-The following is a series of interactive dashboard exploring which states are experiencing the most severe economic fallout from COVID-19, and how that tracks with the states hit hardest by the virus itself.
+The following is a series of interactive dashboards exploring which states are experiencing the most severe economic fallout from COVID-19, and how that tracks with the states hit hardest by the virus itself.

 These dashboards, along with a short accompanying piece, were published by the Georgetown Public Policy Review in April 2020.
 The link to that publication can be found [here](http://gppreview.com/2020/04/23/covid-19-cases-unemployment-claims-state/).